matanui159/ReplaySorcery/README.md

 # TODO
 - Document code better
-- Add X11 frontend to listen to key presses (right now only the `debug` frontend is available)
 - Make a `systemd` service
-- Implement different quality levels
 - Add audio support
   - On first look reading from audio output does not seem supported by FFmpeg.
   - For my personal requirements it would need to support hot plugging (I use a bluetooth headset).